Kyle Mahowald

 I graduated with my Ph.D. from Ted Gibson’s psycholinguistics lab in MIT’s Brain and Cognitive Sciences department and did my postdoc with Dan Jurafsky (CS/Linguistics) and Dan McFarland (Graduate School of Education) at Stanford.
 Before that, I was a Marshall Scholar at Oxford University studying linguistics with Mary Dalrymple and Aditi Lahiri.
 And before that I was an undergrad in English at Harvard.11 About me: Me is the first person object pronoun in English.
 It goes back to the accusative and dative in Old English and before that to an Indo-European pronoun that would probably remind you of me.

-I also make crosswords and wrote about what they have to do with linguistics here in The Atlantic, with Scott AnderBois and Nick Tomlin.
+I also make crosswords and wrote about what they have to do with linguistics here in The Atlantic, with Scott AnderBois and Nick Tomlin; and did a SXSW panel on crosswords.
 See also a pop piece with Anna Ivanova on LLMs and thinking.

 Articles